For a list of Alabama economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Heroes for Hire Credit: A one-time $1,000 income tax credit for each recently deployed, and now discharged, unemployed veteran hired and a $2,000 income tax credit to recently deployed, and now discharged, unemployed veterans who start their own businesses.
 Employer must also meet the requirements of the Full Employment Act of 2011.

 Investment Credit: The investment incentive is a credit of up to 1.5% of the qualified capital investment expenses for a qualifying project for up to 10 years.
 This credit can be taken against the Alabama income tax liability and/or utility tax liability.
-For companies in a targeted county selling their output within 50 miles, the credit is available for up to 15 years.
+For companies in a targeted or jumpstart county, the credit is available for up to 15 years.
 Investment Credit may be carried forward for 5 years.
 At the discretion of the Alabama Department of Commerce, the Investment Credit may be transferable for the first 3 years to generate cash for the project.
 Investment Credit transfers must be at least 85% of face value.

 Jobs Credit: The job creation incentive is an annual cash rebate up to 3% of the previous year’s gross payroll (not including fringe benefits) for eligible employees for up to 10 years.
-For companies employing at least 12% veterans in their eligible workforce, up to an additional 0.5% job credit is available for the wages of veterans.
-For companies located in targeted counties, up to an additional 1% job credit is available.
+For companies employing at least 12% veterans in their eligible workforce, up to an additional 0.5% jobs credit is available for the wages of veterans.
+For companies located in targeted counties, up to an additional 1% jobs credit is available.
+For technology companies (as defined in the law), up to an additional 2% jobs credit is available.

 AIDT (Workforce Recruitment and Training): AIDT was established to build a healthy state economy by recruiting and training a skilled workforce to attract new industries to the state and to expand existing industries.
 Job-specific pre-employment and on-the-job training programs are provided.
 The program provides a full range of customized technical training programs that are offered at no cost to employers and to the trainees.
 Leadership training programs are also available.
 In addition to training, AIDT offers services including trainee recruitment and screening, safety assistance, industrial maintenance assessments and continuous improvement/process improvement assessments.
 Training is conducted by AIDT staff or contracted instructors and delivered through classrooms or 38 Mobile Training Units (MTUs) customized to meet specific company needs.